andersmurphy/andersmurphy-blog/resources/posts/2019-12-19-clojure-permutations.md

 => ((2 2) (2 2))
 ```

-This works as intended assuming  we want our function to handle duplicate values.
-If we don't want our function to handle duplicate values we can make this explicit by passing in a set and using `disj` instead of `remove`:
+This works as intended assuming it is desirable for the function to handle duplicate values.
+If this is not the case this can be made explicit by passing in a set and using `disj` instead of `remove`:

 ```Clojure
 (defn permutations [s]